mspi21/mspi21.github.io/about.markdown

 I am a slytherin.
 Always.

-I care about user emancipation.

-I aspire to be in complete command of my online presence.
+I care about user empowerment and being in command of one's online presence.

 I sometimes write stuff for my [blog](/blog/).